-Hays was the representative for Ohio’s 18th congressional district and was a Democrat.
+Hays was the representative for Ohio’s 18th congressional district as a Democrat.
 He served from 1949 to 1976.

 Alleged misconduct & resolution